mozilla/pkipolicy/rootstore/policy.md

 In normal circumstances, Mozilla requires that audits MUST be performed by a Qualified Auditor, as defined in the Baseline Requirements section 8.2.

 A Qualified Auditor MUST have relevant IT Security experience, or have audited a number of CAs, and be independent.
+ETSI auditors MUST be members of the [Accredited Conformity Assessment Bodies' Council][ACAB'c].
+WebTrust auditors MUST be enrolled by CPA Canada in the [WebTrust for Certification Authorities program][WebTrust].
 Each Audit Report MUST be accompanied by documentation provided to Mozilla of the [audit team qualifications][Auditor-Qualifications] sufficient for Mozilla to determine the competence, experience, and independence of the auditor.

 If a CA wishes to use auditors who do not fit the definition of Qualified Auditor, then it MUST receive written permission from Mozilla to do so in advance of the start